 Q-Centrix Clinical Data Governance Councils: Driving transformation

 The governance councils facilitate collaboration among individuals with different clinical backgrounds, unlocking the value of clinical data.
 By harnessing their expertise, the councils ensure accurate and consistent data abstraction.
-This allows for better analysis and clinical judgment, ultimately improving the quality of data collected.
+This enables more effective clinical asset management and sharper clinical judgment, ultimately improving the quality of data collected.
 Furthermore, the councils serve as a resource for Q-Centrix’s team of clinical data experts, promoting knowledge sharing and providing a supportive environment.
 Meghan elaborates on the power of the councils, saying,

 “Many hospitals that handle abstraction in-house lack the capacity to have an impartial staff analyze the data and offer clinical judgement.
 While the registry can offer suggestions, they are often constrained because they do not have access to all the clinical documentation.
 Our governance councils help bridge this gap to answer the toughest questions and prioritize quality data.”